open-mafia/open_mafia_engine/docs/user_guide/abilities.md

 These conditions are represented by [`Constraint`][open_mafia_engine.core.event_system.Constraint] objects.
 If a `Constraint` is violated, the `Ability` or `Trigger` doesn't actually return the action(s) back to the action queue that called it, which means the ability or trigger don't actually run.

-TODO: Update constraint docs, I removed the outdated section.
+It will currently just send a warning to the logging module... this is not super elegant, but it works well enough for now. 😅